songpark95/potato-bot/README.md

 # potato-bot
-serves the master for all intents and purposes
+serves the master for all intents and purposes.